HanenAljadani/Activity_API_Project/README.md

 ## Next.js Website with  API

-The website gets data from public API ,based on the type chosen by the user
+The website gets data from public API, based on the type chosen by the user
 --->    https://www.boredapi.com/api/activity